hpaluch/jekyll-bootstrap-assets/README.md

-# Jekyll Blog with Boostrap template and assets (cache bustin)
+# Jekyll Blog with Boostrap template and assets (cache busting)

 Hello!
 This is template form Jekyll (static web site Blog generator) using responsive Bootstrap template and Jekyll-assets (cache busting